-Tony Burton, who had a brief role as Larry Durkin the garage owner, arrived on set one day carrying a chess set in hopes of getting in a game with someone during a break from filming.
-Stanley Kubrick, an avid chess player who had in his youth played for money, noticed the chess set.
+Tony Burton, who had a brief role as Larry Durkin the garage owner, arrived on-set one day carrying a chess set in hopes of getting in a game with someone during a break from filming.
+Stanley Kubrick, an avid chess player who had, in his youth, played for money, noticed the chess set.
 Despite production being behind schedule, Kubrick proceeded to call off filming for the day and engage in a set of games with Burton.
-Burton only managed to win one game, but nevertheless the director thanked him, since it had been some time that he'd played against a challenging opponent.
+Burton only managed to win one game, but nevertheless Kubrick thanked him, since it had been some time that he'd played against a challenging opponent.

-Stephen King, the author of the book on which the movie was based, was quite disappointed in the final film.
+Stephen King was quite disappointed in the final film.
 While admitting that Stanley Kubrick's visuals were stunning, he said that was surface and not substance.
 He often described the film as "A fancy car without an engine."

 Stanley Kubrick had envisioned Shelley Duvall as his more timid, dependent version of Wendy Torrance from the very beginning.
 However, Jack Nicholson after reading the novel, wanted Jessica Lange for the role of Wendy, and even recommended her to Kubrick, as he felt she fit Stephen King's version of the character.
 After explaining the changes he had made, Kubrick convinced him that Duvall was the correct choice, as she best suited the emotionally fragile Wendy he had in mind.
 Many years later, Nicholson told Empire magazine he thought Duvall was fantastic and called her work in the film, "the toughest job that any actor that I've seen had".